apache/flink-cdc/docs/content/pipelines/starrocks-pipeline.md

     <tr>
       <td>CHAR(n) where n <= 85</td>
       <td>CHAR(n * 3)</td>
-      <td>CDC defines the length by characters, but StarRocks defines it by bytes.
+      <td>CDC defines the length by characters, and StarRocks defines it by bytes.
 According to UTF-8, one Chinese
         character is equal to three bytes, so the length for StarRocks is n * 3.
 Because the max length of StarRocks CHAR is 255, map CDC CHAR to StarRocks CHAR only when the CDC length is no larger than 85.</td>
     </tr>
     <tr>
       <td>CHAR(n) where n > 85</td>
       <td>VARCHAR(n * 3)</td>
-      <td>CDC defines the length by characters, but StarRocks defines it by bytes.
+      <td>CDC defines the length by characters, and StarRocks defines it by bytes.
 According to UTF-8, one Chinese
         character is equal to three bytes, so the length for StarRocks is n * 3.
 Because the max length of StarRocks CHAR is 255, map CDC CHAR to StarRocks VARCHAR if the CDC length is larger than 85.</td>
     </tr>
     <tr>
       <td>VARCHAR(n)</td>
       <td>VARCHAR(n * 3)</td>
-      <td>CDC defines the length by characters, but StarRocks defines it by bytes.
+      <td>CDC defines the length by characters, and StarRocks defines it by bytes.
 According to UTF-8, one Chinese
         character is equal to three bytes, so the length for StarRocks is n * 3.</td>
     </tr>
     </tbody>